 Average daily temperatures in Essaouira, by month, are as follows:

 - Mar 22

 - May 23

 - July 27

 - Oct 23

 - Nov 22

 - Dec 21

 Between November and March however, it can get rather nippy at night, particularly if there are clear skies, and between May and September the wind can get quite strong.
-Please note that it can be windy at any time of the year, so it is therefore a good idea to take a fleece jacket or similar.

 View next 5 days Essaouira forecast on BBC Weather: